WayDroid/anbox-halium/README.md

 # Waydroid

-Waydroid uses a container-based approach to boot a full Android system on a regular GNU/Linux systems as well as PostmarketOS.
+Waydroid uses a container-based approach to boot a full Android system on a regular GNU/Linux system as well as PostmarketOS.

 ## Overview